 Ausgrid has also considered the ability of non-network solutions to assist in meeting the identified need.
-A demand management assessment into reducing the risk of Expected Unserved Energy (EUE) from the SCFF feeders in this network area showed that non-network alternatives cannot cost-effectively address the risk, compared to the two network options outlined above.
-This result is driven primarily by the significant amount of EUE that each network option allows to be avoided, compared to base case, and is detailed further in the separate notice released in accordance with clause 5.17.4(d) of the NER.
+A demand management assessment into reducing the risk of Expected Unserved Energy (EUE) from the SCFF feeders in this network area showed that non-network alternatives cannot cost-effectively address the risk, compared to the network option outlined above.
+This result is driven primarily by the significant amount of EUE the network option allows to be avoided, compared to a base case of business as usual, i.e. escalated maintenance and repair.
+The assessment is detailed further in the separate notice released in accordance with clause 5.17.4(d) of the NER.
 If during the course of this RIT-D process, a cost-effective non-network solution emerges, it will be assessed alongside the other options.